Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Multi-dimensional Autoscaling Platform

 \subsection{Processing Service Execution}

 To allow fine-granular management of allocated resources, each processing service is wrapped in an individual container.
-Every second, the container's resource utilization and service-specific metrics are scraped by a time-series DB.
-If a scaling agent wants to address any container in particular, it can identify it through the executing $host$ (or device), its service $type$, and its container name.
+Every second, a time-series DB scapes containers' resource utilization and service-specific metrics.
+To address a service container, scaling agents provide the executing $host$ (or device), its service $type$, and container name.
 We summarize this through $s = \langle host,type,c\_name \rangle$.
 Thus, service containers can be accessed by local or remote scaling agents equally.